arijit-dalui/Text-Editor/README.md

 5. format your text bold,italics,underline,subscript,superscript from format section.
 6 about me section added for author's details.
 7. goto help section for more information in the help button present in the application.
+# Isuues
+1. Please make sure your software is updated.
+    You may run the command:
+    $sudo apt-get update
+2. Make sure qmake is updated.
+    You may run the command:
+    $sudo apt-get upgrade qmake